marcmylemans/marcmylemans.github.io/_posts/2024-10-25-Active-Directory-DynamicUserGroups.md

 4. **Set the Action** to run `PowerShell.exe` with the argument pointing to your script’s location (e.g., `-File "C:\Scripts\Update-UserLanguageGroups.ps1"`).
 5. **Configure the Task** to run with the highest privileges and to use a service account that has permissions to modify AD groups.

+> **Note:** It is not recommended to run scheduled scripts as a domain administrator.
+Instead, create a dedicated non-admin user account and delegate Active Directory group management privileges to it, or utilize a Group Managed Service Account (gMSA).
+For more information, refer to [Delegate Control in Active Directory](https://woshub.com/delegate-control-active-directory/) and [Group Managed Service Accounts in Windows Server 2012](https://woshub.com/group-managed-service-accounts-in-windows-server-2012/).

 ## Testing and Validation

 Before rolling this out, test it on a few user accounts to make sure everything is working as expected: